-From here it's about 20 minutes to Wentworth Falls, where there are a number of good choices for lunch including Bakery Patisserie Schwarz, with its huge range of sandwiches and strudels, and the Conservation Hut, where you can admire the panorama of rock formations while tucking into your meal.
+From here it's about 20 minutes to Wentworth Falls, where there are a number of good choices for a breakfast and a coffee including Bakery Patisserie Schwarz, with its huge range of sandwiches and strudels, and the Conservation Hut, where you can admire the panorama of rock formations while tucking into your meal.
 After lunch take an easy stroll to the Princes Rock Lookout for a view across the falls described by Charles Darwin as "exceedingly well worth visiting".

 Just five minutes down the road, Leura is considered by many to be the Blue Mountains' most appealing village.
-Take a stroll along Leura Mall, lined with boutiques and galleries, and stop in at the 5ha Everglades Gardens, one of Australia's earliest landscaped gardens.
+Take a stroll along Leura Mall, lined with boutiques, galleries and charming antique stores.

 Day 2: Katoomba to Orange

 3hr 15min | 200km